jcblum/reprex-howto/reprexdata_advanced.md

 #### Making a sample data set using `data.frame()`

-:info: Did you notice the extra parentheses around each `name <- data.frame(...)` assignment statement?
-This makes R automatically print the resulting object.
-It's a nice trick to use when making reprexes, since it lets you and your audience quickly check that the data frame came out the way you expect!

 If you don’t mind typing, you can stick to basics and make your data frame like this:

 ``` r